Last Updated on August 28, 2023 by Tim Wells

 Click on the Install from Repository icon to continue.

-This pulls up a list of all of the repositories that are installed on your device.
+This pulls up a list of all the repositories installed on your device.

-In his case, the only repositories I have listed are the official Kodi Add-on Repository and the Venom repository that we just installed.
+In his case, I have only listed the official Kodi Add-on Repository and the Venom repository we just installed.
 That’s because I’m showing you on a clean installation of Kodi.
 You may have several other repos on your system.

 Click on the Venom Repository to continue.